 PORTFOLIO SELECTION.
 The Sponsor selected the common stock of companies and closed-end investment companies in industries that it believes are best positioned to achieve the investment objective over the term of the Trust.
+In selecting Securities for the Trust, the Sponsor selected from domestic and/or foreign issuers as well as small-cap and/or large-cap issuers.
 In selecting the stocks of individual companies, the Sponsor considered criteria including, but not limited to, the following: